CDjepeno/CDjepeno/README.md

 - 🌱 I’m Developer Node.js | React.js.
 - 👯 I’m looking to collaborate on company.
 - 💬 Ask me about Node.js or React.js or tech related stuff
-- 📫 How to reach me: linkedin - https://www.linkedin.com/in/christopher-djepeno-41162b16a/
 - ⚡ I’m currently learning clean architecture, clean code, TDD and Refactoring.

 ✨  Some recent notable projects  ✨